Last Updated on January 27, 2021 by Michael Benghiat

 When you want to learn how to play an instrument that’s fun and not too complicated, the ukulele is right at the top of the list.
+And our reviews of the best ukuleles for beginners (under $100) can help you get started with a great instrument.

 This small four-stringed, guitar-like instrument is compact enough for both kids and adults to play, isn’t hard to get started playing, and is actually very enjoyable to learn to play.